White rhino information

 Scientific name: Ceratotherium simum "cerato" meaning "horn" "therium“, meaning "wild beast" and "simus“ meaning "flat nosed" in Greek

-- Northern Ceratotherium simum cottoni (only four animals remain in the wild.)
+- Northern Ceratotherium simum cottoni (only three animals remain)

 Food: White rhinos feed on grasses and their broad upper lip is adjusted to this type of food (hence the synonym square-lipped).